 Ancient Romans are infamously known as gluttons.
 There even came a time when an Emperor had to implement laws to abate extravagant eating in gatherings.
 They just love lots and lots of food!
 And why wouldn’t they?
-When you came from the race that gave birth to pizza (although it was invented much later on), you would also be eating your way through life.
+When you came from the race that gave birth to pizza (although it wasn’t invented ’til much later on), you would also be eating your way through life.

 Hence, this day of gluttony. :))

 I have been to Rome a few times before but never really tasted food that made me think, “Wow, so this is Italian food!”
 I’ve had delicious meals in other Italian cities, but never had a chance to explore Roman cuisine.
 It’s either my day is packed with must-visits and must-dos, that I just go to the first restaurant I see when hunger strikes; or I look for a place with nearly zero customers because the crowds are already giving me nausea.
 Sadly, I’ve had one too many underwhelming dining experiences, and not necessarily cheap ones too!
 Since I don’t really have a particular place that I want to go to this time, I booked a Walking Food Tour to satisfy my gustatory cravings.

 I chose an afternoon tour which started in a forno, or bakery, near Campo de’ Fiori.
 Our wonderful guide, Valeria, talked about history, food and beverage pairings, proper terminologies, and food bastardizations that make Italians cringe.
 Think pineapple on pizza.
 Hahaha!

 In a legit forno, there will always be freshly-made pizza cooked in small batches.
 They are sold by the weight (€10-15/kg depending on the toppings), instead of per slice.
 Real Italian pizza always has minimal ingredients so that each flavor will stand out in your palate.